-Even in a small business, sharing a clear vision of goals, expectations, strategy, and values is key to establishing good communication.
+Sharing a clear vision of goals, expectations, strategy, and values is key to establishing good communication.

 - Share your business roadmap with your team.
-Include metrics, and any data that can help everyone understand business goals.
+Include metrics and any data that can help everyone understand business goals

 2. Use the right tools and avenues of communication ⛏

 Tools like Slack and Zoom are great for communicating within a team, particularly when working remotely or at separate locations.

-- Keep it simple!
+- Keep it simple.
 Carefully choose the tools you use to communicate and stick with them.
-Establishing a few select and powerful tools can set both leadership and staff up for success.
+Establishing a few select and powerful tools can set both leadership and staff up for success

 - Build consistency around communication.
 Regular, transparent communication sets the groundwork for the future.
-If a tough conversation arises, your team will already be well versed in the practice of communicating effectively.
+If a tough conversation arises, your team will already be well versed in the practice of communicating effectively

 3. Give and request feedback 🎤

 To ensure important messages are received and accepted, establish mutual communication early in working relationships and within company roles.
-Communicate in a way that is empathetic and evokes empathy.
+Communicate in a way that is empathetic and understanding.

 From the receptionist’s greeting to marketing email campaigns, every communication touchpoint with your brand is an opportunity to attract, convert, or retain business.

 1. Make the in-person experience consistently enjoyable 😄

-- Determine the ‘vibe’ of your space, and hire for it!
+- Determine the ‘vibe’ of your space, and hire for it.
 Choose naturally friendly staff members.
-Having people that are knowledgeable about your space’s niche and community adds value for members.
+Having people that are knowledgeable about your space’s niche and community adds value for members

-- Make a plan!
+- Make a plan.
 Set policies and procedures in place for handling in-person interactions.
-A playbook that outlines who is responsible for which communications and when will strengthen your communication strategy.
+A playbook that outlines who is responsible for which communications and when will strengthen your communication strategy

 2. Put a strategic marketing plan in place 🎯

 Your coworking marketing and social media strategy will determine how your members view your brand when they are away from the physical office.

 - Stay current.
 Make sure your website is up to date and reflects your correct contact information, hours, and offerings.
-It should be easy to use and helpful for current or prospective members.
+It should be easy to use and helpful for current or prospective members

 3. Choose transparency and clarity 🌟

 Aim for clear, useful communications over fluff to gain trust, win credibility, and reassure your members that your space is the best place to work.

 How can coworking operators foster this third-party communication without being overbearing?

 - Share ideas and innovations produced within your workplace.
 Knowing what others are creating in your community is inspiring.
-When there are wins in your coworking space or flexible workplace, let people know!
+When there are wins in your coworking space or flexible workplace, let people know

 - Host speakers, workshops, and other events that add value to the people you serve.
-If your space has a niche, offer professional development opportunities that enrich your members.
+If your space has a niche, offer professional development opportunities that enrich your members

 2. Incorporate elements of the traditional office 🏢